+The City shall contribute an amount necessary to fund a supplemental retirement benefit for Exhibit A employees.
 The supplemental retirement benefit shall be developed and administered by the Public Agency Retirement Services ("PARS") benefit and shall be based on the following criteria:

-- (a) Only employees listed in this Agreement shall be eligible to participate; - (b) Commencing March 1, 2008, employees must complete at least one (1) year of continuous City of Stockton service to be eligible for the PARS benefit; - (c) The PARS benefit shall be paid only to those employees listed in this Agreement who retire from the City in accordance with rules and criteria established pursuant to PERS and the MOU in effect between the City and the OE3; and - (d) The benefit level paid to each eligible employee shall be based on the following formula: - (1) All actual years of service (prior City of Stockton, OMI and City of Stockton years of service as of March 1, 2008 prospectively) x 0.6%.
+- (a) Only employees listed in Exhibit A shall be eligible to participate; - (b) Commencing March 1, 2008, employees must complete at least one (1) year of continuous City of Stockton service to be eligible for the PARS benefit; - (c) The PARS benefit shall be paid only to those employees listed in Exhibit A who retire from the City in accordance with rules and criteria established pursuant to PERS and the MOU in effect between the City and the OE3;

+- (d) The benefit level paid to each eligible employee shall be based on their retirement category as identified in Exhibit A based on the following formula: - (1) Categories 1, 2 and 3: All actual years of service (prior City of Stockton only, OMI and City of Stockton years of service as of March 1, 2008 prospectively) x 0.6%. - (2) Category 4: Actual years of service with OMI x 2.0%; actual years of service with City of Stockton as of March 1, 2008 prospectively x 0.6%.